Lucia's Blog: 2016-05-15

 • We are stewards of God's blessings:

-It is crucial that we understand that we are not "owners" of our "possessions."
+We must understand that we are not "owners" of our "possessions."
 Instead, everything belongs to Him alone.
-We are His stewards and will have to give an account to Him of how we have used all the blessings He has bestowed upon us.
+We are His stewards and will have to give Him an account of how we have used all the blessings He has bestowed upon us.
 Jesus emphasizes this principle in all of His parables.
 Consider some of them:

 • The parable of the talents: (Matthew 25:14-30).